Did you know?

 In the 1960s Africa’s version of Asia’s Grand Trunk Highway – the Great North Road – threatened to swallow up a tiny little southern Free State village on its march from Cape Town to Cairo.

 Instead, the N1 bypassed Philippolis and there was great sadness in town.
 No tourist boom.
-No filling station and franchise strip mall.
+No franchise strip mall.
 No motels and no immediate job bonanza for locals.
+The impressive (for those days) three petrol stations that the town boasted dwindled to one, and many buildings and farms were abandoned as residents left for more lucrative locations.

 In the evenings, one feels the soul of the Karoo in a simple walk around Philippolis, where there is little chance of being run over in the traffic – unless you get in the way of a wandering donkey cart.
 And the night stars are always fine after-dinner entertainment.